 Outside of work, I love to hike.
-Growing up in the Deccan Plateau, I never knew what it meant to live near the mountains.
+Growing up on the Deccan Plateau, I never knew what it meant to live near the mountains.
 I imagined mountains to only exist in the frigid north and be a very unwelcoming territory.
-Since having moved to Seattle, I cannot get enough of them.
+Since having moved to the Pacific North West, I cannot get enough of them.
 I have discovered peace and joy.

 Finally, I have picked up chess again, after more than 20 years.
 There’s so much to learn!

 Hive has this wonderful feature of partitioning — a way of dividing a table into related parts based on the values of certain columns.
 Using partitions, it’s easy to query a portion of data.
 Hive optimizes the data load operations based on the partitions.
 Writing data into partitions is very easy.
 You have two options:…